Educational prompts for ChatGPT

 Summarise this document and list the 5 main key points as bullet points.

-Design a detailed lesson plan for a year 6 literacy activity focusing on alliteration using text from the Gruffalo, aligned with the National curriculum in England: primary curriculum (upper key stage 2).
-Please structure the lesson into distinct segments: a 10-minute warm-up activity to introduce the topic, a 10-minute engaging lecture with interactive elements, a 30-minute hands-on activity to reinforce learning, and a 10-minute formative assessment to gauge student understanding.
-Include in your plan: specific learning objectives, materials needed for each segment, strategies for student engagement, and clear assessment criteria based on the learning objectives.
-Ensure the lesson is designed to be completed within a standard class period of 60 minutes.
+Design a detailed lesson plan for an English lesson on using vivid imagery to describe dystopian settings, aligned with the National curriculum in England: secondary curriculum (key stage 3).
+Please structure the lesson into distinct segments: a 10-minute starter activity to introduce the topic, a 10-minute introduction to the topic, a 30-minute hands-on activity to reinforce learning, and a 10-minute formative assessment to gauge student understanding.
+Include in your plan: specific learning objectives, materials needed for each segment, strategies for student engagement, and clear assessment criteria based on the following learning objectives:

 Question: